 A common technique for the sampling of Volatile Organic Compounds (VOCs) is purge and trap concentration.
-During purge and trap concentration, the sample to be extracted is either placed in an airtight vial with no headspace.
-If the sample to be analyzed is solid, it is mixed with water, while aqueous matrices can be run directly.
+During purge and trap concentration, the sample to be extracted is either placed in an airtight vial with no headspace or introduced into an airtight chamber and mixed with water.
 An inert gas such as helium or nitrogen is bubbled through the water; this is known as purging or sparging.
-The volatile compounds are swept onto an adsorbent trap where they are concentrated.
+The volatile compounds move into the headspace above the water and are drawn along a pressure gradient (caused by the introduction of the purge gas) out of the chamber.
+The volatile compounds are then swept through a heated transfer line onto an adsorbent trap.
 The trap is a column of adsorbent material at ambient temperature that holds the volatile compounds.
-Next, the trap is heated and the sample compounds are introduced to the GC column via a second heated transfer line, which is in line with the carrier gas flow on the GC.
+Next, the trap is heated and the sample compounds are introduced to the GC column via a second heated transfer line, which is in line with the split inlet system on the GC.
 The GC is interfaced with a detector for the analysis of the volatile analytes in the sample.
 Purge and Trap in conjunction with a GC is well suited for volatile organic compounds (VOCs) and BTEX compounds (aromatic compounds associated with petroleum) in environmental samples and can also be used to sample volatile aromatic analytes in food and flavor samples.

 Food – Aroma profiling

 Environmental Waste Waters, Soil, and Sludge – USEPA 5030, 5035, 624, 8260

 Standby/Purge Ready – the concentrator is at the required temperature, flows, etc. and is ready for the sample to be transferred to the sparge vessel for a water matrix or purged in the sample vial for a soil, sludge matrix